kiryl-kvit/k-mihon/docs/VIDEO-PHASE-5-UI.md

 - video library rows now surface first-pass watch-aware state from stored episode/playback data, including unread counts, in-progress markers, and partial-progress bars
 - video library rows now also expose a direct start/resume action that opens the computed stored episode in `VideoPlayerActivity`
 - video browse now has a parallel video-only global search path, launched from the video sources tab and `VideoBrowseTab` reselect, with results scoped to video catalogue sources only
+- mixed manga/video global search remains intentionally deferred to avoid coupling the manga and video stacks
 - the current details/library flow intentionally avoids destructive episode deletion and keeps the first library surface narrower than manga library
 - Phase 4 already provides the player endpoint and playback persistence, and details episode taps now use that stored-id path directly
 - the current playback-aware details slice is verified by `./gradlew :app:compileDebugKotlin` and focused video unit tests

 ## Handoff To Phase 6

-Once Phase 5 is complete, the next doc should break down Phase 6 into concrete work items covering:
+Phase 5 implementation is now functionally complete.
+The next doc should break down Phase 6 into concrete work items covering:

 - real `VideoUpdatesTab` presentation using `VideoUpdatesRepository`
 - real `VideoHistoryTab` presentation using `VideoHistoryRepository`